Zaghunluq Tarim Mummies, Cherchen / Qiemo, Xinjiang, China

 The other mummies in this photo were also unearthed in Zaghunluq but are on display elsewhere: The man in the lower left, known as Cherchen Man (3000 years old), and the woman on the lower right, known as Cherchen Woman (3000 years old), and the baby were all discovered in the same tomb and are on display in the Xinjiang Regional Museum in Urumqi, Xinjiang.
 The woman in the upper right, whose tattooed hand is shown at center bottom, was discovered in a separate tomb in the same cemetery and is on display in the museum in Korla, Xinjiang.

-Read more about these mummies in the descriptions of other images in
+Read more about these mummies in the descriptions of other images in this set:

 Read a detailed background and history of the: Zaghunluq Ancient Mummy Tomb.